The world's amazing lost cities recently rediscovered

 Lost cities found

-Founded, flourished and eventually forgotten – this has been the fate of many cities since ancient times.
-A few names have stayed alive in legend and literature while others disappeared completely – until a chance discovery brought these mysterious metropolises back from the dead.
-From Sigiriya, the amazing hilltop site in Sri Lanka, to the astonishing Pompeii in Italy, we look at some of the most fabulous cities lost and reborn.
+Founded, furnished and eventually forgotten – this has been the fate of many cities since ancient times.
+A few names have stayed alive in legend and literature while others disappeared completely – until a chance discovery brought them back from the dead.
+From Sigiriya, the amazing hilltop site in Sri Lanka, to Italy's astonishing Pompeii, we've rounded up the most fabulous cities lost and reborn.

-Click through the gallery to unearth the world's rediscovered ancient cities...
+Click or scroll through this gallery to unearth the world's rediscovered ancient cities...

 Sigiriya, Sri Lanka